Last updated: 1 January 2020

 - Access.
 You may access the information we hold about you at any time via your profile/account or by contacting us directly.

 - Amend.
 You can also contact us to update or correct any inaccuracies in your personal data.

 - Move.
 For the subset of your personal data that is portable, you have the flexibility to move that data to other service providers as you wish.

 - Erase and forget.
-(Applicable to EEA residents only) In certain situations, for example when the information we hold about you is no longer relevant or is incorrect, you can request that we erase your data.
+(Applicable to EEA and California residents only) In certain situations, for example when the information we hold about you is no longer relevant or is incorrect, you can request that we erase your data.
 Your request may be denied if the sponsoring organization paying for your access to our Service requires us to retain your information.

 If you wish to exercise any of these rights, please contact us using the contact information in Section 18 below.
 In your request, please make clear: (i) what personal data is concerned; and (ii) which of the above rights you would like to enforce.
 For your protection, we may only implement requests with respect to the personal data associated with the name and particular email address(es) that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable and in any event, within one month of your request.
 Please note that we may need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting such change or deletion.

 If you are a resident of California, please click here for information regarding your rights under the California Consumer Privacy Act.